-The Coefficients tab provides a visual indicator of information that can help you refine and optimize your models.
-If you are using a regression model, use the Coefficients tab provides a visual representation of the 30 most important variables, sorted (by default) in descending order of impact on the final prediction.
+For supported models (linear and logistic regression), the Coefficients tab provides the relative effects of the 30 most important features, sorted (by default) in descending order of impact on the final prediction.
 Variables with a positive effect are displayed in red; variables with a negative effect are shown in blue.
-The tab also provides, for supported models, a link that allows you to export the parameters and coefficients DataRobot uses with the selected model to generate predictions.
-(Exported coefficients includes all coefficients, not just the top 30.)
+You can export the parameters and coefficients that DataRobot uses to generate predictions with the selected model.

 The Coefficients chart determines the following to help assess model results: